HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/adminui_grafana_config_kubernetes.md

 Ensure that Grafana is listed as a service.
 Below is an example.![Command output](Images/grafana_verify.png)

 By default, Grafana is not available through an ingress controller.
-You can do one of the following to ?

 -   Configure Grafana manually, using the instruction in the [GitHub - prometheus-operator/kub-prometheus](https://github.com/prometheus-operator/kube-prometheus) readme file to make Grafana available outside the Kubernetes cluster.
 -   Use port-forwarding to forward the Grafana port to the machine where kubectl is running.
 If the machine where kubectl is running does not have a browser, then SSH must be used to port forward from the machine where kubectl is running to a machine that has a browser.
 For SSH, used the LocalForward feature.
 For more information, see the [Use Port Forwarding to Access Applications in a Cluster](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster.html) topic in the Kubernetes documentation.